A sculpture for peace in Scriba, a prayer for Ukraine

-SCRIBA – The tragedy and horror of war no longer shows itself to us only in the great, but seemingly far-distant, still photo or the printed words of the war correspondent’s descriptions.
-It’s right in our face, every day, every night on that evening’s television news and every morning on TV’s Morning Joe.
-There are no symbols of it all anymore, no anguished look of the worn out soldier, dazed and gazing out into nowhere with that thousand yard stare, no pyramid of heroes raising the American flag on a hill symbolizing a hard-won battle.
-We no longer rely on symbols when the stark reality of war’s cruelty, destruction, and terror appear from every angle on the screens in our pockets and the screens on our walls and broadcast that surreal, almost unbelievable, up-to-the-minute hell war’s innocent victims suffer.

-Only one symbol remains, the two fingers of Winston Churchill’s V for victory, transformed 20 years later into the universal sign of peace and love, a symbol everyone knows, a symbol that says it all without saying a single word.
+SCRIBA — One of the most enduring symbols of war and peace is Winston Churchill’s V for victory sign from World War II, transformed 20 years later into the universal sign of peace and love.

 That is the symbol Gil Oldenburg and his wife Rita, of Parkhurst Road in Scriba, have raised on their front lawn on an idyllic piece of land not far from the nuclear power plants Gil worked at for 40 years before retiring five years ago.

-It reaches a height of at least nine feet, this magnificent wooden, white pine, sculpture of a hand flashing those two raised fingers in sympathy with and in prayer for the people whose flag flies from the sculpture’s base, the people of war-torn Ukraine.
+It reaches a height of at least 9 feet — a magnificent wooden, white pine, sculpture of a hand flashing those two raised fingers in sympathy with and in prayer for the people whose flag flies from the sculpture’s base, the people of war-torn Ukraine.

 The idea of such a sculpture was born of the remains in Gil’s front yard of a 30-year-old tree that had died there with two forking branches coming up from its base.